-My main account @TransformFitspo was launched in mid July 2016 and has just crossed 200,000 followers.
-Every day it sends ~500–1500 super targeted buyers to my website, and for most of its existence, it’s taken ~2 hours work a week to get those results (I’ve recently started investing more heavily into it, hiring someone full time to keep on top of it).
+My main account @TransformFitspo was launched in mid-July 2016 and crossed 200,000 followers less than 11 months later.
+Every day it sent ~500–1500 super-targeted buyers to my website, and for most of its existence, it took ~2 hours work a week to get those results.

 So what’s the big secret?

-I’ve also applied them to client accounts, growing a success quote account with ~100,000 followers at the rate of similar accounts with 3–4x the follower counts.
-So hopefully you get it!
-Nail this, and you’re not only making your life much easier, you’re in on something that 99.999% of Instagram is completely fucking up.
+Nail this, and you’re not only making your life much easier, but you’re also in on something that 99.999% of Instagram is completely fucking up.

 So, hashtags, what are they?

 Trouble is, most people don’t have lots of followers!
-On top of this, even with a “great” engagement (~5% of your followers liking anything you post), you’re unlikely to rank in the popular results for hashtags that are large enough to give you much of a boost, let me give you an example to illustrate!
+On top of this, even with a “great” engagement (~5% of your followers liking anything you post), you’re unlikely to rank in the popular results for hashtags that are large enough to give you much of a boost.

 So what’s the solution?